National Union of Students (United Kingdom): Threat of bankruptcy

 On 2 November 2018, it was reported that the NUS faced bankruptcy.
 The 2017 reforms had not been delivered, and several years of financial mismanagement had created a significant decline in resources.
 Martin wrote to members that the union would be "taking urgent action to stabilise", with reforms being developed for "consideration and refinement with the help of our members".
 Martin faced criticism for developing a drastic programme of financial, governance and campaigning reforms for approval by the 2019 National Conference; however after around five hours of debate, 700 delegates voted in favour of the package.
 Martin welcomed the vote, calling it a "momentous decision to endorse reform and deliver the vision of members".

 New NUS

 In 2020, NUS official split into two organisations: NUS UK and NUS Charity.
 NUS UK focuses on campaigning with students while NUS Charity focuses on supporting students' unions.

-Claims of institutional antisemitic behaviour
+Report into institutional antisemitic behaviour

 In May 2022, the UK Government announced it would sever all ties with the NUS on the basis claiming that it had failed to tackle “antisemitic rot at the heart".
 Also in May 2022, NUS announced that Rebecca Tuck QC would lead an independent investigation into allegations of antisemitism within NUS.
 Following her inquiry, Shaima Dallali was dismissed as NUS President in November 2022.

 The independent investigation found that NUS has failed to sufficiently challenge antisemitism and hostility towards Jews in its own structures.
 Jewish students have been "subjected to harassment" and NUS policies have been breached.
 The NUS apologised to Jewish students and said it would implement the report's recommendations.